Treasure Hunt: API Guide

 The call has one parameter:

-is a mandatory parameter specifying the id of the
+session is a mandatory parameter specifying the id of the

 session which corresponds to this player.

-The output includes the status
+The output includes the status and some properties of the question.

-property specifies if the user has already completed
+For instance the completed property specifies if the user has already completed

 this treasure hunt (i.e. has answered all questions already).
 The questionText